Searching for beach and laidback vibes? Here are alternative paradises to Byron Byron for surfing enthusiasts and beach lovers.

 - Stay at: Sofitel Noosa Resort & Spa: This 5-star luxury hotel is a two-minute walk from the famed Noosa Main Beach and Hastings Street where you can easily find places to shop, eat and drink.
 Rooms start at $339.

-7. Yamba, Queensland
+7. Yamba, New South Wales

 From its bountiful beaches and surf-ready waters to its iconic lighthouse and campsite vibe, Yamba is a mirror image of Byron Bay sans the crowds.